fortrabbit/docs/11.concepts/env-vars.md

 Those are the ones you add yourself in the dashboard.

-### Software preset ENV vars
+### Software template ENV vars

-Depending on what you have selected in the [software preset](/11.concepts/software-presets.md) when creating your App, additional ENV vars will be seeded for you.
+Depending on what you have selected in the [software template](/11.concepts/software-templates.md) when creating your App, additional ENV vars will be seeded for you.
 For example: When choosing Laravel the ENV var `APP_KEY` with a random long string will created (among others).
 You can replace or remove those stack ENV vars after creation the same way you can replace or remove your manually created ENV vars.

 ### System ENV vars